ronaldborja/ronaldborja/README.md

 Hi, I'm Ronald 👋

+I am a Chemical Engineering and Software Engineering student from Colombia.
 I was inspired by Richard Feynman to explore how atoms can be rearranged to form new products.
-Now, I'm interested in how to blend web development, machine learning, optimization, bioprocesses, bioinformatics, cloud computing & iot to solve global problems.
+Now, I'm interested in the intersection of web development, machine learning, optimization, bioprocesses, bioinformatics, cloud computing & iot to solve global problems.

 You can reach me at
 rborjaroman@gmail.com